 Finally, you must understand the context that a word, phrase, or sentence appears in.
 What is the concept being discussed?
 If a person says that something is “sick”, are they talking about healthcare or video games?
 The implication of “sick” is often positive when mentioned in a context of gaming, but almost always negative when discussing healthcare.

 Let’s return to the sentence, “Billy hit the ball over the house.”
-Taken separately, the three types of information would return results that run along the lines of:
+Taken separately, the three types of information would return:

 - Semantic information: person – act of striking an object with another object – spherical play item – place people live